-- (A) Work schedules may take the form of either two-shift, or single shift rotations except as requested by the employee in writing and agreed to by the Employer.
-This provision does not apply to shifts accepted by regular part-time employees in addition to their regularly scheduled work. - (B) The employee may request in writing to work fixed evening or night shift. - (C) A regular employee shall not be scheduled to work more than six (6) consecutive days, unless requested by the employee and agreed to by the Employer. - (D) All off-duty days shall be consecutive unless requested by the employee and agreed to by the Employer. - (E) Each regular employee shall be scheduled off-duty an average of not less than one (1) weekend in every three (3) weekends in each nine (9) week period.
+(A) Work schedules may take the form of either two-shift, or single shift rotations except as requested by the employee in writing and agreed to by the Employer.
+This provision does not apply to shifts accepted by regular part-time employees in addition to their regularly scheduled work.

+- (B) The employee may request in writing to work fixed weekend, evening or night shift. - (C) A regular employee shall not be scheduled to work more than six (6) consecutive days, unless requested by the employee and agreed to by the Employer. - (D) All off-duty days shall be consecutive unless requested by the employee and agreed to by the Employer. - (E) (i) Each regular employee shall be scheduled off-duty an average of not less than one (1) weekend in every three (3) weekends in each nine (9) week period.
 For the purposes of this Article a weekend means the period of time between 2300 hours Friday and 0700 hours Monday.
-By mutual agreement between the Employer and the Union, this provision may be waived.
-(Reference Appendix I.1 Memorandum of Agreement re: Consecutive Shifts). - (F) Except by agreement between the Employer and the employee concerned each regular employee shall receive two (2) clear off-duty shifts when changing shifts and at least forty-eight (48) hours off-duty after completing a tour of night duty.
-(Reference Article 1.02 Definitions.)
+By mutual agreement between the Employer and the Union, this provision may be waived. - (ii) Effective April 1, 2023, provision (E) (i) will not apply where: - the majority of regular employees request a change, in writing, that limits the block to no more than five (5) consecutive shifts; - the existing master work schedule contains six (6) consecutive shifts in a block; and - existing sets of six (6) consecutive shifts cannot be eliminated or reduced with existing scheduling provisions.
+(Reference Appendix I.1 Memorandum of Agreement re: Consecutive Shifts)